whetlake/invitrocompounddatapaper/README.md

 All the code executed for the analysis conducted in the publication is contained within the file `queries.py`.

-> The code can not be used or copied without explicit consent until the time of publishing.
+> The code can not be used or copied without explicit consent until after the publishing.